A refined yet durable wine country retreat belies its rural setting.

 For Jensen, making the hillside building safe for the children was one goal; another was to be cognizant of view corridors for neighbors above, below and adjacent to the site.
 The fire-resistant stucco and cedar add to the safety factor.
-Landscape designer Frederika Moller planted low shrubs close to the house, but in the distance left the wooded site as natural as possible.
+Landscape architect Frederika Moller planted low shrubs close to the house, but in the distance left the wooded site as natural as possible.
 Windows on all sides open to varied views, and thanks to the unspoiled wooded setting, “sometimes, the house feels like a treehouse,” Jensen says.

 Macdonald, who grew up in the Bay Area and was a protégé of the wine country firm Backen Gillam & Kroeger Architects, was equally resourceful in materials use; she felt all she had to do was “layer on to what Karen had started.”
 She detailed all the cabinetry to cohere with the home’s informal elegance and chose hardy finishes and furnishings.
 “We did not need to add walls or make any structural changes,” she notes: to make the large spaces visually and literally comfortable, she went for a kind of spatial alchemy, mixing textured surfaces with smooth.